 Where to catch Dolphinfish

 Dolphinfish are found in tropical and sub-tropic waters throughout the world.
 They are migratory fish that is often found in schools.
 Dophinfish can be found underneath structure including buoys, sea vegetation, docks and floating debris/objects.
 Anglers periodically have luck catching Dolphinfish from piers, although most Dolphinfish are found offshore in the upper and deep water columns of the open ocean.
-Dolphinfish are often found feeding on small fish under feeding White birds.
+Dolphinfish often feed on small fish the gather under feeding White birds.

 The following are habitats where you can catch Dolphinfish: